telefonicaid/fiware-cygnus/doc/installation_and_administration_guide/management_interface.md

 [Top](#top)

 ##<a neme="section2"></a>`GET /stats`
 Gets statistics about the configured Flume components.
+It is important to note <b>in order to gathering statistics from the channels</b>, these must be of type `com.telefonica.iot.cygnus.channels.CygnusMemoryChannel` or `com.telefonica.iot.cygnus.channels.CygnusFileChannel`.

 Regarding the sources, it returns: